top of page

 Pfefferer

-The wine Pfefferer is named after the Pfefferer grape, a particular variety of the Muscat grape that in the Alto Adige dialect has always been called Pfefferer.
+The wine Colterenzio Pfefferer is named after the Pfefferer grape, a particular variety of the Muscat grape that in the Alto Adige dialect has always been called Pfefferer.
 Probably because the spicy aroma is reminiscent of pepper, since Pfeffer in German means pepper.
-The Pfefferer has delicate fruit aromas reminiscent of Muscat, youthful freshness – an excellent aperitif wine.
+The Colterenzio Pfefferer has delicate fruit aromas reminiscent of Muscat, youthful freshness – an excellent aperitif wine.

 Tasting notes: The Muscat vine is among the world’s oldest and is found today in a variety of mutations.
 The bunches are relatively elongated and often with two shoulders, with berries which turn golden when fully ripe.
 Muscat is unique in that the “grapey”, spicy flavour found in the fresh fruit is also found in the finished wine.
 The wine is unashamedly aromatic and elegant, dry, youthful and zesty with grapey fruit and lots of freshness.